-- By Accepting Jesus Christ as Your Saviour and Lord: Your membership in God's family and WGC begins when you accept Jesus Christ as your Saviour and Lord.
+By Accepting Jesus Christ as Your Saviour and Lord: Your membership in God's family and WGC begins when you accept Jesus Christ as your Saviour and Lord.
 To accept Jesus as your Saviour is to trust him to forgive your sins and give you eternal life with God.
 To accept Jesus as your Lord is to make him your leader for life.
-The Bible teaches that, when you do these things, you are accepted into God's family. - By Getting Baptised: Following the instructions of our Lord, we baptise people after they have made a clear declaration of faith in him.
-Baptism does not make you a part of God's family; rather it is a public statement that you are a member of his family. - By Participating in Communion: While baptism occurs once in a person's life, Jesus calls us to participate in communion regularly.
+The Bible teaches that, when you do these things, you are accepted into God's family.

+- By Getting Baptized: Following the instructions of our Lord, we encourage believers to be baptized as a way of making a clear declaration of faith in him.
+Baptism does not make you a part of God's family; rather it is a public statement that you are a member of his family. - By Participating in the Lord's Supper: While baptism occurs once in a person's life, Jesus calls us to participate in communion around the Lord's Table regularly.
 Just like baptism, participating in communion does not make you a part of God's family; but it does show that you are a member.
 Participating in communion regularly keeps you connected to your heavenly Father and to your spiritual family.